ivanhrndz/food-order-relay-system/README.md

 ## Purpose
 This repository contains a collection of scripts to facilitate the sending of food orders from the point of sale to the point of preparation

-All scripts should be hosted on a computer/server capable of hosting php scripts.
+All scripts should be hosted on a computer/server capable of running PHP scripts.

-The register webpage should be accessed by the tablet taking the order from the customer
+The register.html webpage should be accessed by the tablet taking the order from the customer

-The order  webpage should be accessed by the tablet in the preparation area
+The orders.html  webpage should be accessed by the tablet in the preparation area

 ## Requirements
 1) A computer/server to serve as the main node and host the files